BedrosovaYulia/UniswapLocalLoadEmulator/README.md

 # Uniswap Load Emulator

 This project is a load emulator for various versions of Uniswap exchanges on a local Ethereum fork.
-It generates random transactions to test the performance and resilience of Uniswap.
+It generates random transactions for testing other local applications.

 ## Requirements